Belarusian community RAZAM: Funding

+RAZAM receives funding via donations.
+Some RAZAM projects are financed by the Federal Foreign Office, the German Marshall Fund of the United States and other funds.

 Activities

 RAZAM's activities include helping victims of police violence, refugees, and victims of political repression that occurs in Belarus.
 Families of political prisoners in Belarus are helped by RAZAM with financial support for legal cases and moral support such as sending presents to the prisoners' children.
 Victims of police violence or torture are assisted by RAZAM in getting to Germany for medical treatment.

 Within Germany itself, RAZAM helps Belarusian refugees find legal assistance for asylum applications and with donations for families without work permits and ineligible for governmental financial support.
 RAZAM has also helped Belarusian refugees in Ukraine, in cooperation with the NGO Free Belarus Center based there.
 During the 2022 full-scale Russian invasion of Ukraine, RAZAM supported Belarusians fleeing Ukraine including those in Poland.

 After the outbreak of the full-scale invasion in February 2022, RAZAM helped to collect relief supplies for Ukraine, opened a storage room in Berlin to provide refugees with clothing and hot meals, and supported mine-clearing teams in Ukraine.